-Their are so many great things about hosting a webinar.
-First, your audeince can see you as you teach live, there is the chat box for interaction and live questions and with webinarjam, you can do a time-limited offer on the spot, and send people to your sales page while you are still teaching on the webinar.
+There are so many great things about hosting a webinar.
+First, your audience can see you as you teach live, there is the chat box for interaction and live questions and with software like Webinarjam, you can do a time-limited offer on the spot, and send people to your sales page while you are still teaching on the webinar.

 You can also record the entire webinar-experience, and re-package it as a product that you can sell separately or as a bonus for your other products.